KnightNikhil/Java-Interview-Preparation/JavaNotes/Spring.md

 ---

-## 🔹 Security for Endpoints
+## Security for Endpoints
-By default, sensitive actuator endpoints require authentication.
+By default, not all actuator endpoints are exposed.
+We can control which ones are available over the web.
+It's like choosing what parts of your diary are okay to share.
+1. Use **Spring Security** to control access.
 ```yaml
 management:
   endpoints: